pipedrive/client-nodejs/docs/ActivitiesApi.md

 oauth2.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new Pipedrive.ActivitiesApi(apiClient);
-let opts = {
+// snake_case as well as camelCase is supported for naming opts properties let opts = {
   'userId': 56, // Number | The ID of the user whose activities will be fetched.
 If omitted, the user associated with the API token will be used.
 If 0, activities for all company users will be fetched based on the permission sets.
   'filterId': 56, // Number | The ID of the filter to use (will narrow down results if used together with `user_id` parameter)